-The Basics of Lawn Care
+Basics of Lawn Care

-The Perfect Soil for Your Lawn
+What Soil is Best for Your Lawn

-How to Read The Soil Test Results
+How to Read Soil Test Results

-The nutrients in the soil are also very important.
+The nutrients in the soil are very important.
 There is one small problem, however.
 The levels of nutrients change quickly and there is no way to measure the amounts correctly.
-Instead, once the grass starts growing make sure you observe it daily.
+Instead, once the grass starts growing, make sure you observe it daily.
 That way you can have the most accurate notion of what’s going on in your yard.

 Another important thing to know is if the layering of the soil is good.
 Make sure you reverse the soil.
 Otherwise, there is no sure way there is an equal amount of nutrients all around the soil.